 David believes that a capable barrister should be able to and should appear in all jurisdictions and engage in a diverse range of casework.
 His particular interests are pre trial case strategy and cross-examination across all practice areas.

-David appeared in the leading High Court case on privilege against self-exposure to a penalty (Rich v ASIC) and has appeared for defendant directors in civil penalty proceedings concerning the GIO/AMP takeover (ASIC v Vines), the One.Tel liquidation (ASIC v Rich), the MFS/Octaviar liquidation (ASIC v Managed Investments; White v ASIC; Anderson v ASIC).
+David appeared in the leading High Court case on privilege against self-exposure to a penalty (Rich v ASIC) and has appeared for defendant directors in civil penalty proceedings concerning the GIO/AMP takeover (ASIC v Vines), the One.Tel liquidation (ASIC v Rich) and the MFS/Octaviar liquidation (ASIC v Managed Investments; White v ASIC; Anderson v ASIC).

 David advises and appears in all aspects of corporate and personal insolvency.
 He appeared in the leading High Court and intermediate appellate cases on deeds of company arrangement (Lehman Brothers v City of Swan and BE Australia v Sutton).
 He appeared at first instance and on appeal for the principal defendant in the Arrium litigation (Anchorage v Sparkes).

 David advises and appears in a diverse range of commercial matters and equity matters.
-He appeared in Garcia v National Australia Bank – one of the leading High Court cases on unconscionability in a husband/wife/guarantee situation, Aid/Watch v Commissioner of Taxation – a High Court case defining the boundaries of charitable trusts and in Sze Tu v Lowe – an appellate decision on trusts, tracing, partnerships and indefeasibility of title and limitation of actions.
+He appeared in Garcia v National Australia Bank – one of the leading High Court cases on unconscionability in a husband/wife/guarantee situation, Aid/Watch v Commission of Taxation – a High Court case defining the boundaries of charitable trusts and in Sze Tu v Lowe – an appellate decision on trusts, tracing, partnerships and indefeasibility of title and limitation of actions.

 David’s practice has a particular focus on professional negligence.
 He regularly appears in professional negligence cases involving lawyers, accountants and other professionals.
-He has been briefed on behalf of LawCover for over 25 years.